ceguez/Landscape-Architect-Library/README.md

-# Landscape Architect Plant Library: Java, Spring Framework, PostgreSQL, Reactive Programming
+# Landscape Architect Library: Java, Spring Framework, PostgreSQL, Reactive Programming
 A prototype for an e-library which allows users to create, search, update, and delete information about plants based on the needs of Landscape Architects.
 The back -end is a CRUD REST service and the front-end uses reactive programming.

 **Check out this prototype on heroku:** https://landscape-architect-library.herokuapp.com/